 be assured of victory in our personal conflicts, as we simply depend upon the Lord our salvation, worship him, and serve him

 Today's Scripture Application

-day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.
-Many applications
+Each day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.

-can be made from each day's text.
-Today we continue in the book of 1 Samuel with Chapter 27 and we see David being
+Many applications can be made from each day's text.
+Today we continue with the book of Micah with Chapter 5.
+In our text today

 we see Micah prophesying about a ruler that will come from Bethlehem , the Lord Jesus-Christ, hundreds of years before

 He comes.
 How he will be the prince of peace, the King of Kings, and the Lord of Lords.
 In making application we see how the